Important Notice

 Education | 03/05/20

-Caution tape in front of storm damage
+Caution tape in front of storm damage.

 When natural disasters strike, scam artists follow closely behind, preying on the unsuspecting.
 Whether you have been impacted or you are volunteering, here are some helpful tips to avoid being scammed.